-This article unpacks the mechanisms of type 2 diabetes and sets out a road map to help you reverse type 2 diabetes by achieving optimal blood glucose, fat loss and long-term metabolic health.
+This article unpacks the mechanisms of type 2 diabetes and sets out a road map to help you reverse type 2 diabetes and achieve optimal blood glucose, fat loss and long-term metabolic health.

 Embarking on a journey towards reversing Type 2 diabetes might seem daunting, but what if the antidote lies right in our daily food choices?
 This article explores the compelling relationship between nutrition and diabetes, providing a roadmap to harness the power of specific foods in achieving optimal blood glucose levels and promoting long-term metabolic health.